fridgemagnet3/modbus-solis5g/README.md

 By default, it will generate simulated Modbus transactions, which would normally be initiated by the dongle, every minute.
 If you use the modbus-sniffer app, you should be able to see these arrive and be decoded.
 It will also respond to Modbus register queries (for example, as issued by the modbus-solis-broadcast app), responsing with fixed register values taken from my own inverter.
 The periodic transactions can also be disabled, if required via a command line option, in which case it will simply listen to and respond with register requests.

-I've developed this primarily to support the next part of the project so I can test & debug my ESP32 solution in a test environment, prior to connecting it to the inverter.
+I developed this primarily to support test & debug of the ESP32 solution, prior to connecting it to the inverter.

 Example usage: